aws/pg_tle/docs/03_managing_extensions.md

 ## Next steps

-Learn how you can use [hooks](./04_hooks.md) to use more PostgreSQL capabilities in your Trusted-Language Extensions.
+Learn how you can use [hooks](./04_hooks.md) to use more PostgreSQL capabilities in your Trusted Language Extensions.